Pike Place Market in Seattle

 • Downtown

-This nearby island is the antithesis of the skyscraper-stuffed city, with 150 acres of gardens, ponds, and meadows to explore in the beautiful Bloedel Reserve.
+To this day, the 35-minute ride is one of my favorite recommendations to out-of-town visitors.
 Like NYC’s Staten Island Ferry, the Bainbridge Island Ferry is a splendid way to eyeball a significant amount of Seattle’s highlights swiftly—and cheaply.
-But before you take the 35-minute ride back, stop for a treat at one of the West Coast’s finest ice cream parlors, Mora Iced Creamery, where flavors include cheesecake with raspberry jam and mojito.
+But before you head back, stop for a treat at one of the West Coast’s finest ice cream parlors, Island Cool (formerly Mora Iced Creamery), where flavors include cheesecake with raspberry jam and mojito.

 Located a short drive from downtown in Tukwila, the Seattle Barista Academy offers three-hour classes for javaholics.
 If you’re a fan of the black stuff, the epicenter of the North American coffee scene is the perfect place to get your hands dirty.
 Learn everything from beginner latte art to how to brew the perfect espresso in the span of an afternoon.
 Pro tip: Better book well in advance to avoid disappointment.